Dyslexia –Frequently Asked

 Many dyslexic adults have found

-effective strategies to cope with their disability.
+effective strategies to cope with their difficulties.

 However, at work they may be asked to perform certain tasks